hartwigmedical/hmftools/purple/README.md

 #### Somatic Purity

-If any of the candidate solutions are highly diploid (>= 0.97) and there is a wide range (>= 0.15) of valid purities in the candidate solutions and a somatic point mutation vcf has been supplied then a somatic mode of fitting is triggered, since there may be insufficient copy number events to resolve a purity.

-When somatic mode is triggered, PURPLE checks first for the presence of TUMOR.
+If any of the candidate solutions are highly diploid (>= 0.97), PURPLE checks first for the presence of TUMOR.
 If NONE of the following criteria are satisfied, then PURPLE sets qcStatus = FAIL_NO_TUMOR, fitMethod=NO_TUMOR and sets purity to min_purity value [0.08]:
 - Tumor has one or more HOTSPOT SV or point mutation
 - SNV sum(allele read count) > 5000
 - SV sum(startTumorVariantFragmentSupport) > 1000 (excluding SGL breakends)
+- Tumor has 3000 BAF points in germline DIPLOID regions regions with tumor ratio < 0.8 OR > 1.2 (ie. evidence of at least some aneuploidy)

-If a tumor is detected, then PURPLE fits somatic peaks in VAF space.
+If a tumor is detected, and there is a wide range (>= 0.15) of valid purities in the candidate solutions and a somatic point mutation vcf has been supplied then a somatic mode of fitting is triggered, since there may be insufficient copy number events to resolve a purity.
+In this case, PURPLE fits somatic peaks in VAF space.

 First PURPLE groups all somatic SNV by VAF with 0.6 x AverageTumorDepth < totalReadCount < 1.4x AverageTumorDepth.
 A kernel density estimator is used to find peaks in the VAF range [min_purity-min(0.5,max_purity)], and the somatic fitted purity is set to 2* the highest VAF peak with weight > max(10,3% SNV count in depth range).
 If no peak meets this criteria but the sample has at least 10 SNV within the depth range in total choose 2 * VAF peak with the greatest count, else set the purity to min_purity [0.08]

 If (somatic fitted purity and the copy number fitted purity are both < 0.17 AND the somatic purity > copy number purity) OR if there are no SNV that meet the VAF criteria, then use the copy number fit and set fitMethod = NORMAL.
 Otherwise use the somatic fitted purity, set ploidy =2 and set fit method = SOMATIC.

+Finally, in case of tumors with very low SNV counts (<1000 total SNV) but with known hotpsot mutations, PURPLE checks if the VAF of any hotspot mutations is not outside the expected distribution of the fitted somatic VAF peak (p<0.01).
+If the VAF of the hotspot is significantly higher than the fitted VAF peak, then PURPLE sets the purity to 2x maximum hotspot VAF.

 ### 4. Copy Number Smoothing